Algebraic Structures

 Monoids

-A semigroup $(M, \cdot)$ is called a monoid if there exists $e \in M$ (called the identity) such that
+A semigroup $(M, \cdot)$ is called a monoid if there exists $e \in M$ (called the identity element) such that

 $$ \forall a \in M \quad ea = ae = a $$